jbelyeu/SV-plaudit/README.md

 SV-plaudit provides a pipeline for creating image views of genomic intervals, automatically storing them in the cloud, deploying a website to view/score them, and retrieving scores for analysis.

-The PlotCritic and Samplot submodules each contain instructions for use. `upload.py` handles uploading images created by Samplot to cloud storage managed by PlotCritic.
+This README contains detailed instructions for many of the different options supported by the SV-plaudit framework, including the two submodules that contain most of the functionality; [samplot](https://github.com/ryanlayer/samplot) and [PlotCritic](https://github.com/jbelyeu/PlotCritic).

-This repository should be cloned using the --recursive flag to include submodules:
+This repository should be cloned using the --recursive flag to include those submodules:
 ```
 git clone --recursive https://github.com/jbelyeu/SV-plaudit.git
 ```

 **Steps for use (details below):**
-1. Generate a set of images with Samplot.
+1. Generate a set of images with samplot.
 2. Follow PlotCritic setup instructions to create the cloud environment.
 3. Upload the images to PlotCritic website.
 4. Score images.